StewarttheScott/StewarttheScott.github.io/README.md

-# **Movie Trailer Project for Full Stack Nano Degree**
+# **Full Stack Nano Degree: Movie Trailer Project**

 **Movie Trailer Project**

-The Movie Project generates an HTML file from a list of favorite movies with trailer videos.
+The Movie Trailer Project generates an HTML file from a list of favorite movies with trailer videos.
 The HTML file is created by the following python
 scripts: media.py, entertainment.py and fresh_tomatoes.py.